adammj/ecg-sleep-staging/README.md

 # Expert-level ECG-only sleep staging

+We propose the term “**cardiosomnography**” (**CSG**) for any sleep study that could be conducted using only electrocardiography (ECG/EKG) data.
+Our intention is for CSG to take more expert-level sleep studies outside the confines of clinics and laboratories and into realistic settings.
+By eliminating the need for the most cumbersome equipment and a human scorer, it makes less-expensive, higher-quality studies more widely accessible.

 This repository contains all the code and data used in the paper (<https://doi.org/10.1016/j.compbiomed.2024.108545>), which demonstrates expert-level, five-stage, sleep scoring.
 It also contains the code for you to score your own data.

 If you find this repository helpful, please cite the paper: